Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi.md

 - Access point management

-    With the [Tizen.Network.WiFi.WiFiAP](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.WiFi.WiFiAP.html) class, you can [connect to a specific access point](#accesspoint_connect) and manage the Wi-Fi access point and security information, follow these steps to manage Wi-Fi access point and security information:
+    With the [Tizen.Network.WiFi.WiFiAP](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.WiFi.WiFiAP.html) class, you can [connect to a specific access point](#accesspoint_connect), manage the Wi-Fi access point and security information.
+In order to do these, follow the steps below:

     -   Access point details are instances of the [Tizen.Network.WiFi.WiFiNetwork](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.WiFi.WiFiNetwork.html) class, which allows you to retrieve various access point information, such as the SSID, frequency band, and maximum speed of the access point.